drush-ops/drush/README.txt

 * drush should also run on Windows, however, drush modules might make use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).
-  The READMEs of the individual modules should state which binaries are required.
+  The READMEs of the individual command files should state which binaries are required.

 FAQ
 ---